szolotykh/kinisi-motor-controller-firmware/commands.md

 Properties:
 - motor_index (uint8_t): The index of the motor to initialize.
   - Range: 0 to 3
+- is_reversed (bool): Whether or not the motor is reversed.

 ### SET_MOTOR_SPEED (0x02)
 Description: This command sets the speed of the specified motor.